 Has advanced knowledge of the theory of coaching and can:

 Each of PE’s Regions has an appointed Regional Coaching Coordinator who serves as a representative member on the PE Coaching Commission.

 Coaching Qualification courses are run at different venues around England and are organised depending on demand.
 The Club Coach course fee is £30, which includes an official PE Coach polo shirt and PE Qualification Certificate.

 Level 2-3A qualifications also require certification from external bodies on subjects such as First Aid and Safeguarding.

 Download an application form.

 The Petanque England coaching licence is an ID card that can be used when working with schools or vulnerable adults.
 The licence, which is only issued after DBS checking has been completed, is valid for three years and includes the coach`s membership number, their photo and their DBS clearance certificate number and expiry date.

 Everyone involved at all levels of pétanque has a responsibility to promote and uphold the highest standards of behaviour in our sport and all PE Coaches agree to comply with our Coaching Code of Conduct in addition to out Member’s Code of Conduct.
-All PE codes of conduct may be found here.
+Coaches must also follow PE policies and processes on best practice in safeguarding vulnerable and junior members.
+PE policies and codes of conduct may be found here.

 At the end of three years, evidence that the coach is still active is needed to maintain their coaching status and be issued with a new licence.
 Coaching Report Forms are used as evidence of coaching activity; these are usually forwarded to the Chair of the Coaching Commission by Regional Coaching Coordinators.